Ethereum Pectra Upgrade: Testnet Challenges, Client Diversity, and What You Need To Know

 Holesky Stumble and Client Diversity: Ethereum’s Hidden Strength

-Pectra hit the Holesky testnet on February 24, 2025, kicking off a critical trial run for the upgrade.
-But things didn’t go entirely smoothly.
+Pectra hit the Holesky testnet on February 24, 2025, kicking off a critical trial run for the upgrade, however, things didn’t go entirely to plan.
 After some time, the network ran into trouble when finality (i.e., the point where transactions are locked in), failed to take hold across certain blockchain clients.
 The issue stemmed from a misconfiguration in deposit contract addresses, which threw off the Pectra requests hash calculation and churned out incorrect values.
 As a result, majority clients like Geth stalled out, while minority players like Erigon and Reth kept chugging along (more info).

 What’s Next on the Roadmap

 If Sepolia is successfully upgraded on March 5, 2025, Pectra is expected to go live on mainnet in April 2025.
-Then, Ethereum focuses on the Fusaka upgrade, with these standout changes:
+Then, Ethereum's next focus is on the Fusaka upgrade, with these standout changes:

 - More Blobs: Raising blobs to at least 12, doubling Layer 2 scaling power from Pectra.